Talha-Siddiqui3/Android-Custom-AlertBox/README.md

 # Android-Custom-AlertBox
-Custom AlertBox View for Android with a variety of customizations.
+Custom AlertBox View for Android with a background overlay and a variety of customizations.